paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 #### References in Text
 This chapter, referred to in subsec. (d)(2), was in the original “this Act”, meaning Pub.
 L. 104–1, Jan.
 23, 1995, 109 Stat.
 3, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1301 of this title](./chapter-024-congressional-accountability.md#section-1301) and Tables.

 The Ethics in Government Act of 1978, referred to in subsec. (d)(7), is Pub.
 L. 95–521, Oct.
 26, 1978, 92 Stat.
 1824.
-Title I of the Act is set out in the Appendix to Title 5, Government Organization and Employees.
-For complete classification of this Act to the Code, see Short Title note set out under section 101 of Pub.
-L. 95–521 in the Appendix to Title 5 and Tables.
+Title I of the Act was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in subchapter I (§ 13101 et seq.) of chapter 131 of Title 5 by Pub.
+L. 117–286, §§ 3(c), 7, Dec.
+27, 2022, 136 Stat.
+4266, 4361.
+For complete classification of this Act to the Code, see Tables.
+For disposition of sections of title I of the Act into subchapter I of chapter 131 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 #### Amendments
 2018—Subsec. (a).
 Pub.
 L. 115–397, § 114(b)(1), (2), redesignated subsec. (b) as (a) and struck out former subsec. (a).
 Prior to amendment, text of subsec. (a) read as follows: “All counseling shall be strictly confidential, except that the Office and a covered employee may agree to notify the employing office of the allegations.”